Let’s admit it. No matter how green your fingers may be, we are all prone to making a few common mistakes.

 This is a detrimental decision.
 It not only creates more competition between plants for the precious nutrients in the soil but it also makes them compete for sunlight.
 That means the roots don’t have enough room to grow properly.

-More robust plants will push others out of the way and that means you may not get the colourful and varied flowerbed you hoped or paid for.
+More robust plants will push others out of the way and that means you may not get the colorful and varied flowerbed you hoped or paid for.

 You will find this to be the case with both vegetables and flowers.
 It is vital to give your plants and seeds the room they need to germinate and grow to their full potential.